 At Kids Love Greece we understand your concern.
 We are all parents of young children, and we live in Greece.
 We believe that Greece is a safe place to travel, however, it’s important to be well-informed and not to panic.

-The positive news is that the main focus and priority of the Global Scientific Community is to develop an effective vaccine for Covid-19.
+The positive news is that the international COVID-19 vaccination has started which makes us all feel more optimistic about the future.
 Although significant progress is being made, we fully understand that this is still a challenging time for international travel.

 All of us, at Kids Love Greece, want to assure you that we MONITOR THE SITUATION CLOSELY AND YOUR SAFETY IS OUR PRIORITY.
-We all hope and trust, that an effective vaccine will be fully developed soon and by 2021, international travel will become again a stress-free experience for families who wish to travel to Greece.
+We all hope and trust, that now that an effective vaccine has been developed, international travel will soon become again a stress-free experience for families who wish to travel to Greece.